flavienbwk/book-devops/eng/README.md

 As a declarative approach to managing security risks, traditional approval processes are not well-suited for continuous deployment practices.
 They freeze risk for a specific moment or architecture.
 Yet, threats emerge daily: a vulnerability in a library, for example, could be detected a day after approval is granted.
 Even though the approval is temporary and a periodic assessment might be required, the vulnerability might persist during this time, leading to a risk of exploitation.

 For Cloud service providers (CSPs), the United States established the _Federal Risk and Authorization Management Program_ ([FedRAMP](https://www.fedramp.gov/))[^fedrampsimilars].
-It adds a new layer of security compared to tradtional approaches by enforcing a [demanding continuous monitoring](https://www.fedramp.gov/assets/resources/documents/CSP_Continuous_Monitoring_Strategy_Guide.pdf) process.
+It adds a new layer of security compared to traditional approaches by enforcing a [demanding continuous monitoring](https://www.fedramp.gov/assets/resources/documents/CSP_Continuous_Monitoring_Strategy_Guide.pdf) process.

 Assuming security flaws might emerge at any moment must be part of your cybersecurity posture.
 You must have actionable tools to quickly respond to threats and preserve your ATOs[^ATO].
 To address this challenge, it's recommended to adopt continuous integration techniques.